5 Ways To Calculate Fuel Consumption (incl. calculator)

 If it’s only about idling consumption, then that might be fine.

-For some vehicle types, the stationary consumption can be read separately in the display.
+For some vehicles, the stationary consumption can be read separately in the display.

 The idle consumption